-The Young European Ambassadors (YEAs) initiative is a vibrant European network connecting active young people aged between 16 and 26 in Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova, Ukraine and in the EU Member States.
+The Young European Ambassadors (YEAs) initiative is a vibrant European network connecting active young people aged between 16 and 26 in Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova, Ukraine, the EU Member States and the UK.

 They work together to raise awareness of the EU’s cooperation in the region, help develop youth policies and work together for a better future.